TrafficGuard/sophia/docs/docs/xml-agent.md

 This custom prompt and parsing allows function calling on any sufficiently capable LLM.
-However, given the reasoning capabilities required for optimal plan generation and function selection, the best results will be from using the most capable frontier models i.e. GPT-4o or Claude Opus.
+However, given the reasoning capabilities required for optimal plan generation and function selection, the best results will be from using the most capable frontier models.
+Currently, we recommend using Claude 3.5 Sonnet for the 'hard' LLM which is used by the autonomous agent.

-A useful strategy is to first attempt to get your agent working with a less capable model, e.g. Claude Sonnet.
+A useful strategy is to first attempt to get your agent working with a less capable model.
 As you observe where the agent goes off-track you can tune your prompt and the documentation for the functions and their parameters.
 Then for production use switch to a more capable model for more reliable results.

 ## Built-in functions

-The autonomous agent always has two function available, `requestFeedback` and `completed`.
+The autonomous agent always has two function available, `Agent.requestFeedback` and `Agent.completed`.

 The `requestFeedback` function definition in the system prompt lets the LLM know it can request a decision or additional details.